piroyon/fold3Dplot_jupyter/README.md

 saved coverage_lDDT.png and PAE.png

-#### These were created using the colabfold code as a reference.
-Thank you very much.
+#### These were created using the ColabFold code as a reference.
+I would like to thank the ColabFold.